 The more powerful one sprayer is, the heavier it can get.
 The motor of sprayers needs to be big to provide you with enough power, so prepare yourself to carry heavy if you need a powerful unit.

 However, this is not necessarily true in all cases as some of the latest models can be lightweight yet provide remarkable power.
 Of course, these models are also more costly than regular ones.

 No need to worry too much, though.
-A sprayer used for trim and door won’t be very heavy because you don’t need that much power doing this task.
+The best paint sprayer for trim and doors won’t be very heavy because you don’t need that much power doing this task.

 Extensions are great to have if you need to tackle up high or down low areas where your hose can’t reach.

-Some sprayers make obnoxiously loud noises when operating, which can be too much to handle if your painting project is lasting longer than 5-10 minutes.
+Some best paint sprayers for trim and doors make obnoxiously loud noises when operating, which can be too much to handle if your painting project lasts longer than 5-10 minutes.